tolgacesur/developer-extension/README.md

 yarn build
 ```

 Enter this `chrome://extensions/` into your Chrome search bar and in the top-right corner, turn on developer mode.
+Click
-Click on “Load unpacked extension” then select your build folder.
+on “Load unpacked extension” then select your build folder.

 You're ready to go! :tada:

-## Features
+## TODO

 * [ ] Url editor
 * [ ] Cookie editor